-In addition to the minimum documentation to open a bank account, if you run an LLC, you’ll need:
+In addition to the minimum documentation to open a bank account, if you run an LLC, you need:

-In addition to the minimum documentation to open a bank account, if you run a C corp, you’ll need:
+In addition to the minimum documentation to open a bank account, if you run a C corp, you need:

-Additional corporate documents identifying your contract signing authorities, if your Articles Incorporation don’t cover this already.
+- Additional corporate documents identifying your contract signing authorities, if your Articles of Incorporation don’t cover this already.

 S corporations and partnerships

-In addition to the minimum documentation to open a bank account, if you run a S corporation, you’ll need:
+In addition to the minimum documentation to open a bank account, if you run a S corporation or partnership, you need:

-Additional documents identifying your contract signing authorities, if your Articles Incorporation don’t cover this already.
+- Additional documents identifying your contract signing authorities, if your Articles of Incorporation don’t cover this already.